Type 1 Diabetes

 To address inequities in care, the NCDI Poverty Network is working with 22 resource-poor countries around the world to implement PEN-Plus, an innovative, integrated-care delivery model for severe, chronic noncommunicable diseases such as type 1 diabetes, sickle cell disease, and childhood heart diseases.
 PEN-Plus clinics save the lives of those with type 1 diabetes, for example, by providing insulin and specialized care close to home, as well as money for food and transportation to the clinic.

 “That night, my blood pressure got so high I started talking nonsense and passed out.
 My parents were terrified and took me to the health center.
 I was in a coma for five days before regaining consciousness.
-Symaque [A PEN-Plus nurse] taught me how to inject myself, so I could take my insulin to school with me.”
+Symaque [a PEN-Plus nurse] taught me how to inject myself, so I could take my insulin to school with me.”

--Angelique Mukarakisa, a young woman living with type 1 diabetes in rural Rwanda
+Angelique Mukarakisa, a young woman living with type 1 diabetes in rural Rwanda